JeanG1914/exercise-instagram-feed/README.md

 - Centering containers.
 - Flow left and right.
 - Importing images.
-- This is a student doing the misspell challenge

 ## 🌱  How to start this project

 This project does not come with the necessary files to start working, we recommend you start coding from an empty boilerplate.